 - For those wishing to go on to the Ph.D. program later, the Advanced QE is required.
-The Advanced QEs are offered at the same time as QEs are offered. - The Path A student must take and pass one of three Advanced QE (also in Micro, Macro, or Statistics/Econometrics) and submit a "term paper" or a Ph.D. proposal. - The Path B student must take and pass one Advanced QE (AQE paper and oral exam) in the field of Comparative Economics and submit a "term paper" or a Ph.D. proposal.
+The Advanced QEs are offered at the same time as QEs are offered. - The Path A student must take and pass one Advanced QE (AQE paper and oral exam) in the field of International Economics and submit a "term paper" or a Ph.D. proposal.
+The QE paper can be replaced by the submission of AQE paper.. - The Path B student must take and pass one Advanced QE (AQE paper and oral exam) in the field of Comparative Economics and submit a "term paper" or a Ph.D. proposal.
 The QE paper can be replaced by the submission of AQE paper.